alttpo/bsnes-as/README.md

 1. clone this repository
 2. `cd` to repository working copy directory
-3. `git checkout 00cf4de1111d8cda3c4c0f7942390b25492ca958`
+3. `make -C bsnes`
-4. `make -C bsnes`
+4. `./test.sh`. **NOTE:** You will have to modify `test.sh` to override the location of your ALTTP ROM file as it's highly unlikely to be identical to mine.
-5. `./test.sh`
+5. Tools > Load Script ... > Browse to `script.as` in repository root

-You will have to modify `test.sh` to override the location of your ALTTP ROM file as it's highly unlikely to be identical to mine.
+6. Load a saved state or play through the game to see white rectangles surrounding in-game sprites

 ![screenshot](screenshots/alttp-rectangles.png)